MAGIC AND MYSTERY TOUR

 Malcolm Russell is a magician with a difference.
 He has performed on four continents, uses age old memory techniques to astounding effects and sometimes performs as his alter-ego, Parker Doodlebug – an 1870’s eccentric Victorian gentleman.

-Whilst living on Orkney, Malcolm decided to complete his own Magic and Mystery Tour, travelling and performing a Magic Show on every inhabited island in Scotland.
+Whilst living on Orkney, Malcolm decided to complete his own Magic and Mystery Tour, traveling and performing a Magic Show on every inhabited island in Scotland.
 Below is an interview I conducted with Malcolm, where he answers 10 questions about his epic journey.

 1. What gave you the idea of performing a magic show on all the inhabited islands of Scotland?